pycom/pycom-micropython-sigfox/libloragw/readme.md

 	(______/|_____)_|_|_| \__)_____)\____)_| |_|
 	  (C)2013 Semtech-Cycleo

-Lora Gateway HAL user manual
+LoRa concentrator HAL user manual
 ============================

 1. Introduction
 ---------------

-The Lora Gateway Hardware Abstraction Layer is a C library that allow you to use a Semtech Lora gateway hardware through a reduced number of high level C functions to configure the hardware, send and receive packets.
+The LoRa concentrator Hardware Abstraction Layer is a C library that allow you to use a Semtech concentrator chip through a reduced number of high level C functions to configure the hardware, send and receive packets.

-The Semtech Lora gateway is a digital multi-channel multi-standard packet radio used to send and receive packets wirelessly using Lora or FSK modulations.
+The Semtech LoRa concentrator is a digital multi-channel multi-standard packet radio used to send and receive packets wirelessly using LoRa or FSK modulations.

 2. Components of the library
 ----------------------------